Gettysburg Sculptures

 Note the braided appearance on the hatcord and the well worn look of the hat.

 The cloth cover on the canteen is adorned with the number 11, for the 11th Regiment of Mississippi Infantry.
 Also note the canteen has several "dents" from use.
 The canteen depicted on the statue is the more common tin "drum" type canteen.
-It is the details noted above that the viewer can discover while studying the subject.
-Also the intensity and determination of the "moment" is captured in this wonderful bronze statue.

 The photos used on these pages are copyrighted by myself or others.
+Many come from my private collection.
 They can only be copied or reproduced with written permission or the clearly legible quotation "Copyright www.gettysburgsculptures.com and linked back to this web site.
 Please contact me by using the Contact Gettysburg Sculptures page on this site.

 Thank you!